data-preservation-programs/RetrievalBot/README.md

 ## Workers
 Workers refer to the unit that consumes the worker queue.
 There are 4 basic types of workers as of now.

-### Stub Worker
-This type of worker does nothing but saves random result to the database.
-It is used to test the database connection and the queue.

 ### Bitswap Worker
 This worker currently only support retrieving a single block from the storage provider:
 1. Lookup the provider's libp2p protocols